mb21/mastro/tutorial.md

 - scripts/    // e.g. the file `scripts/images.ts` can be run with `bun run mastro:run:images`
 ```

 This tutorial teaches you the basics of HTML, CSS and JavaScript – the core web technologies.
-We use the Mastro framework – a minimal server and static site generator that follows the philosophy of KISS (keep it simple stupid): no bundler, no magic, nothing auto-injected into your page, leveraging native browser functionality instead of reinventing the wheel with JavaScript – all while still providing a modern developer experience.
+We use the Mastro framework – a minimal server and static site generator that follows the philosophy of KISS (keep it simple stupid): no bundler in dev mode and minimal bundler for production, no magic, nothing auto-injected into your page, leveraging native browser functionality instead of reinventing the wheel with JavaScript – all while still providing a modern developer experience.

 ## Content in HTML